ldbc/ldbc_snb_interactive_v1_impls/duckdb/README.md

 ### Generating the data set

 The data sets need to be generated before loading it to the database.
 No preprocessing is required.
-To generate such data sets, use the same settings as for PostgreSQL (`CsvMergeForeignDynamicActivitySerializer` serializer classes of the [Hadoop-based Datagen](https://github.com/ldbc/ldbc_snb_datagen_hadoop).
+To generate the data sets for DuckDB, use the same settings as for PostgreSQL, i.e. the [Hadoop-based Datagen](https://github.com/ldbc/ldbc_snb_datagen_hadoop)'s `CsvMergeForeign` serializer classes.

 ### Loading the data set